vukdjoric/chessboard/README.md

-play chess on a static image
+Play chess on a static image, in Telegram chat.

+---